Skip to main content

 Invoicing & tax guide for contributors

 Invoicing and managing taxes can seem daunting, especially when it involves digital rewards.
 We have received questions regarding how best to handle the crypto rewards from a tax point of view.
 We'd like to underline that it is less scary than it looks!
 When you invoice us, remember to include the dollar value of the rewards.
-Tax is already taken care off as it's "labor tax".

 To simplify the invoicing process, we highly recommend authorizing an invoicing mandate with OnlyDust, which we will detail below.
 We will also provide you comprehensive guides that can help answer your most common questions.
 Let's take a closer look below.